danica-taylor/danica-taylor/README.md

 - [My LinkedIn](www.linkedin.com/in/danica-taylor-nz)

 👩‍💻 I am currently working on
-- Collaboration Project Developed by SlAiN: Character/skill tracking application
+- Collaboration Project Developed by SLAiN: Character/skill tracking application

 👯 I am looking to collaborate on
 - Projects that will challenge me to use my full-stack skills